picoCTF/start-problem-dev/README.md

     provisioning was problematic, then they might not have auto-loaded correctly.
   * Hit the "Enable All Problems" button.
 4. Turn competition live.
-Navigate to `Management > Configuration`
+Navigate to `Management > Configuration`.
   * By default, "Competition Start/End Time" are set to same time.
   * Move "Competition End Time" to some time in the distant future.
 5. Refresh browser.